iyisanahmet/iyisanahmet.github.io/_posts/2017-06-11-react-setup-with-django-rest-framework-cf.md

 }
 ```

-And finally create a new file named webpack.config.jsfor configuring babel-loader:
+And finally create a new file named `webpack.config.js` for configuring babel-loader:

 ```javascript
 module.exports = {